 The LED lighting revolution has arrived

-Are you wasting energy on inefficient lighting?
+Are you still wasting energy on inefficient lighting?
 Pretty well everyone knows that old fashioned tungsten bulbs are very inefficient.
-But the new style Halogen bulbs that you see everywhere these days are even worse.
+But the newer style Halogen bulbs that you still see around are even worse.
 They are the new energy ‘bad boys’, but very few seem to realise this.

 Individually, halogen lights are only slightly more efficient than an old style tungsten bulb.
 The problem is that you have to install a whole series of them to light a room, because they are really designed for display spot lighting.

 Fortunately, technology has come to the rescue so you don’t have to redesign you whole house.
 There’s a new generation of LED bulbs that go into the same fittings as halogen lights.
 They are just as bright, but use less than an eighth of the energy.
-Although they are quite expensive to buy at the moment, around £10 a piece, they will pay for themselves in a year or two and will last ten times longer than a halogen bulb.
-Over their lifetime, a single LED bulb could save nearly over £170.
+Although they are bit more expensive to buy, they will pay for themselves in around six months and will last ten times longer than a halogen bulb.
+Over their lifetime, a single LED bulb could save nearly over £150.